DevExpress/devextreme-documentation/concepts/05 Widgets/Drawer/Getting Started with Navigation Drawer/15 Implement Navigation.md

 1. **Define an [itemTemplate](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#itemTemplate)**

     Specify the elements that the template should render and wrap them in an element with the <a href="https://angular.io/api/router/RouterLink" target="_blank">RouterLink</a> directive.
-In the code below, the *"links"* **itemTemplate** renders an icon and a text.
+In the code below, the *"links"* **itemTemplate** renders an icon and text.

 1. **Enable item selection**